crosswalk-project/crosswalk-website/README.md

 but if you're using a different operating system, or a different Apache distribution, the user may be someone else; for example, XAMPP uses `nobody` as the user.

-# Server requirements for the live website

-Running the live version requires the rewrite module in Apache2.
-This is used in the wiki subsystem to map requested URLs through a PHP script which will then perform smart matching of leaf names.

-Enable the rewrite module via:

-    sudo a2enmod rewrite
-    sudo service apache2 restart

-The rest of the content is served from static files that were generated as part of the development cycle as described in the Workflow section.